dell/dell-terraform-providers/docs/CONTRIBUTING.md

 ## Submitting issues

-All issues related to Terraform provider for Dell PowerFlex, regardless of the service/repository the issue belongs to (see table above), should be submitted [here](https://github.com/dell/terraform-provider-powerflex/issues).
+All issues related to Terraform provider for Dell PowerFlex, regardless of the service/repository the issue belongs to (see table above), should be submitted [here](https://github.com/dell/dell-terraform-providers/issues).
 Issues will be triaged and labels will be used to indicate the type of issue.
 This section outlines the types of issues that can be submitted.

 ### Report bugs

-We aim to track and document everything related to Terraform provider for Dell PowerFlex via the Issues page.
+We aim to track and document everything related to Terraform provider for Dell via the Issues page.
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.

 Before submitting a new issue, make sure someone hasn't already reported the problem.
-Look through the [existing issues](https://github.com/dell/terraform-provider-powerflex/issues) for similar issues.
+Look through the [existing issues](https://github.com/dell/dell-terraform-providers/issues) for similar issues.

-Report a bug by submitting a [bug report](https://github.com/dell/terraform-provider-powerflex/issues/new?labels=type%2Fbug%2C+needs-triage&template=bug_report.md&title=%5BBUG%5D%3A).
+Report a bug by submitting a [bug report](https://github.com/dell/dell-terraform-providers/issues/new?labels=type%2Fbug%2C+needs-triage&template=bug_report.md&title=%5BBUG%5D%3A).
 Make sure that you provide as much information as possible on how to reproduce the bug.

 When opening a Bug please include this information to help with debugging:

-1. Version of relevant software: this software, Ansible, Python, SDK, etc.
+1. Version of relevant software: this software, Go, Terraform etc.
 2. Details of the issue explaining the problem: what, when, where
 3. The expected outcome that was not met (if any)
 4. Supporting troubleshooting information. __Note: Do not provide private company information that could compromise your company's security.__